Alert

 It is located at the exit of the village of Montgenèvre and its history is linked to the construction of the pass road.

-The original marble commemorative plaques, also destroyed, were replaced by bronze plaques, engraved in four languages: French, Italian, Spanish and Latin, which read the tribute paid to Napoleon Bonaparte and Prefect Ladoucette
+The original marble commemorative plaques, which were also destroyed, have been replaced by bronze plaques engraved in four languages - French, Italian, Spanish and Latin - paying tribute to Napoleon Bonaparte and Prefect Ladoucette.

 Technical Information